open-oni/docker-open-oni/README.md

 #### Build Open ONI

-Start the development Open ONI  This will install requirements if needed, and run various django admin commands as found in [`startup.sh`](startup.sh):
+Start the development Open ONI container.
+This will install requirements if needed, and run various django admin commands as found in [`startup.sh`](startup.sh):

 ```bash